mountrcg/freeaps/README.md

 FreeAPS-X - an artificial pancreas system for iOS developed by Ivan Valkou based on [OpenAPS Reference](https://github.com/openaps/oref0) algorithms.

-FreeAPS-X uses original JavaScript files of oref0 and provides a user interface (UI) to control and set up the system.
+FreeAPS-X uses original JavaScript files of oref0 and provides a user interface (UI) to control and setup the system.

 To use this branch :